Make changes to your anti-money laundering authorisation

 You can apply by logging into mySRA to make changes to your anti-money laundering (AML) authorisation.

 You must confirm the services your firm undertakes that are subject to money laundering regulations.

 If you are applying to do Trust and Company Service work, you will only be able to start this kind of work once your firm has been included on HMRC register.

 We will recommend beneficial mangers, owners and officers are fit and proper, and then HMRC will make the final decision to including a firm on the register.
 You will be provided with a copy of the decision once you have been approved by us.
 You should be aware that it is a criminal offence to undertake Trust and Company Service work unless you are on the HMRC’s register.

 You need to tell us if you have stopped providing a particular service, or if you want to start providing a new service which falls within scope of the MLRs.
 Failure to do so may result in breaches of both our Standards and Regulations and of the MLRs resulting in you committing a criminal offence.

 You will need to nominate the following role holders:

 - money laundering reporting officer (MLRO)

-If your firm has any individuals that under the MLRs are considered a manager, beneficial owner or officer of the firm, they need to apply for approval to us under regulation 26.
-These officers will be identified in mySRA after they have been approved by the role title “Anti Money Laundering Officer”.
+If your firm has any individuals that under the money laundering regulations are considered a manager, beneficial owner or officer of the firm (BOOM), they need to apply for approval to us under regulation 26.
+These officers will be identified in mySRA after they have been approved by the role title "anti money laundering officer".